by275/plex_autoscan/README.md

 - This is useful, for example, when you want Plex Autoscan to wait for more episodes of the same TV show to come in before scanning the season folder, resulting in less work for Plex to do by not scanning the same folder multiple times.
 This works especially well with `SERVER_USE_SQLITE` enabled.

 `SERVER_USE_SQLITE` - Option to enable a database to store queue requests.
 Default is `true`.

+> _Deprecated since v0.2.0_: This is always enabled.
+Use `--queuefile` to use a persistent queue.
+Otherwise, it will use a in-memory database.

 - The benefits to using this are: